kaiushin/kaiushin.github.io/README.md

       </ul>

       <p>
       This project helped me improve my skills in electronics, programming, and hardware integration.
-It allowed me to create innovative solutions that connect hardware               and software effectively
+It allowed me to create innovative solutions that connect hardware               and software effectively.
       </p>
     </div>